SummerJyl/personal-finance-dashboard/frontend/README.md

 # 💰 Personal Finance Dashboard

-An interactive React application designed to help users track expenses, budgets, and visualize spending trends in a clear and responsive dashboard.
+An interactive React application designed to help users visualize, track, and manage their expenses and budgets through responsive, user-friendly charts and workflows.

 ---

 ## ✨ Features

-- 📊 Dynamic charts and visualizations for spending and budget tracking
+- 📊 Dynamic charts and spending breakdowns with Chart.js and Recharts

-- 🛠️ Responsive design with Tailwind CSS for seamless experience on all devices
-- 🗂️ Real-time filtering and categorization of expenses
+🧰 Modular UI components with React and Tailwind CSS

-- 🧪 Unit testing with Jest and React Testing Library
+🧪 Unit testing setup using Jest and React Testing Library

+🗂️ Data filtering and categorization

+💡 Optimized for performance and responsive design across all devices

-- ⚙️ ESLint and Prettier configured for consistent code quality
+🔧 Code quality ensured with ESLint and Prettier

 ---